 Nobody remembers the date (September 6) in the year Buckles was born (1901) that everybody once believed we’d never forget: the day President McKinley was assassinated.

 In his many film roles, Pat O’Brien often played a priest – never with more grit than in The Fighting 69th.
 Fighting Father Duffy was born in Canada in 1871, and attended Catholic schools there and in New York City, where he was ordained in 1896.
-He received a doctorate from Catholic University in Washington and taught at St. Joseph’s Seminary in the Dunwoodie section of Yonkers, New York.
+He received a doctorate from the Catholic University of America in Washington, D.C., and taught at St. Joseph’s Seminary in the Dunwoodie section of Yonkers, New York.
 Duffy was later reassigned to a church in the Bronx, and he became the official chaplain of the 69th.

 On the crossing to France and then in combat during the war, Duffy distinguished himself as an extraordinary soldier-priest, assuming a leadership role far beyond that of any Army chaplain before or since.
 In fact, none other than Douglas MacArthur (then deputy chief-of-staff of the division to which the 69th was attached) later revealed that Duffy was considered for the post of regimental commander.

-The Fighting Irish were assaulted by guns and cannon, mortar fire, and mustard gas – this last horror blinding hundreds.
+The Fighting Irish were assaulted by guns and cannons, mortar fire, and mustard gas – this last horror blinding hundreds.
 They served in trenches on the front for nearly six months: a thousand killed, a thousand wounded.
 As Stephen L. Harris tells it in Duffy’s War: Fr.
-Francis Duffy, Wild Bill Donovan, and the Irish Fighting 69th in World War I , these were tough Catholic kids from legendary neighborhoods: the Gas House District, Five Points, and Hell’s Kitchen.
-They came from Manhattan’s East and West Sides, from Brooklyn and Queens, Long Island City and the Rockaways, Staten Island and, of course, the Bronx.
+Francis Duffy, Wild Bill Donovan, and the Irish Fighting 69th in World War I, these were tough Catholic kids from legendary neighborhoods: the Gas House District, Five Points, and Hell’s Kitchen.
+They came from Manhattan’s East and West Sides, from Brooklyn and Queens, Long Island City and the Rockaways, Staten Island, and, of course, the Bronx.

 They were all Fr.
 Duffy’s boys, and he shared every danger they faced, traversing the trenches with medics, giving comfort and absolution to the wounded and dying.
 Duffy described the march of bone-weary soldiers, finally relieved and silently slogging towards blessed moments of rest, but passing through muddy acres strewn with the bodies of their dead: